-With the start of a new school year (and especially if you were unable to score any YELLOW folders), it is a good time to think about WHAT we say to our youngsters.
+With the start of a new school year coming up (and especially if you were unable to score any YELLOW folders), it is a good time to think about WHAT we say to our youngsters.
 You would be amazed to know HOW it impacts their day-to-day experience, as well as their long-term success at school.
 To start the year off right, here are 10 tips for building self-esteem in children as they set off to a new year of learning and fun!

 1. Encourage Patience and persistence – “You seem discouraged.
 Everyone makes mistakes!
 Let’s go over your mistakes together so that you’ll be able to avoid them next time.”